 For each profile, you can require users to use a second form of authentication when they log in via the user interface.
-See Set Two-Factor Authentication Login Requirements on page 41 and Set Two-Factor Authentication Login Requirements and Custom Policies for Single Sign-On, Social Sign-On, and Communities.
+See Set Two-Factor Authentication Login Requirements and Custom Policies for Single Sign-On, Social Sign-On, and Communities.